mkrsteska/DMML2019_Team_Tesla/README.md

 # DMML2019_Team_Tesla
-the repo for the project of DM ML course
+The repo for the project of DM ML course
 Master information systems - HEC Lausanne - 2019

 ## Data mining: